FREE SHIPPING on orders of $85 or more

 The surname Campanaro was first found in the city of Padua, with earliest records of this lineage dating back to 1081, when Patavino Campanati was a lawyer of the Sacred Palace, or "Sacro Palazzo" in Padua.

 There are many variations of most of those Italian names that originated in the medieval era.
 Some of these come from regional differences, like the tradition of ending northern names in "o" and southern names in "i".
 Others come from inaccuracies in the recording process, which were extremely common in the eras before dictionaries standardized spelling.
 Some of the spelling variations of Campanaro are Campana, Campani, Campanelli, Campanio, Campanino, Campanini, Campanale, Campanile, Campanili, Campanato, Campanati, Campanella, Campanazzi, Campanaro, Campanari and many more.

 This web page shows only a small excerpt of our Campanaro research.
 More information is included under the topic Early Campanaro History in all our PDF Extended History products and printed products wherever possible.

-Another 521 words (37 lines of text) are included under the topic Early Campanaro Notables in all our PDF Extended History products and printed products wherever possible.
+Another 217 words (16 lines of text) are included under the topic Early Campanaro Notables in all our PDF Extended History products and printed products wherever possible.